House at 9 North Front Street

 House at 9 North Front Street is a historic home located in the Jonestown Historic District in Baltimore, Maryland, United States.
-It is a 2 1/2-story brick townhouse with a 2-story rear wing.
+The building was rescued by Mary Ellen Gunther, Irene Kirby and the Women's Civic League during the Shafer administration.It is a 2 1/2-story brick townhouse with a 2-story rear wing.
 It is three bays wide and two rooms deep.
 The main house features a gable roof with two dormers on each side and two interior chimneys connected by a parapet.
 The house is located at 9 North Front Street and was built by either John Beale Bordley or Charles Torrence circa 1790.
 The house was the residence of Thorowgood Smith, second Mayor of Baltimore (1804-1808).
 It rests on an area of downtown Baltimore traditionally known as “Old Town”.
 Even earlier on, it was known as “Jones Town”.
-This area was annexed to Baltimore in 1745 and its settlement predates that of Baltimore Town.
+This area was annexed to Baltimore in 1745, and its settlement predates that of Baltimore Town.
 More specifically, the house is located in a neighborhood known today as Shot Tower Park.
-Once part of a whole row of Conservative Conservative Georgian style brick masonry 2 1/2-story townhomes, this house is the last extant example on the street, and one of just a few 18th century townhouses remaining in all of Baltimore.
+Once part of a whole row of Conservative Conservative Georgian style brick masonry 2 1/2-story townhomes, this house is the last extant example on the street, and one of just a few 18th-century townhouses remaining in all of Baltimore.

 The House at 9 North Front Street was listed on the National Register of Historic Places in 1979.
+It is now the headquarters for the Women's Civic League.